 “The child is truly a miraculous being, and this should be felt deeply by the educator” (Montessori, The Absorbent Mind, 1995, pp.121)

 My name is Monica Gries.
-I was born in Brazil and have been living in the USA since 1999 when I married my husband, Peter.
-Julia, our daughter, is blessed to be a student at TVDS.
-My background is in Engineering and Marketing.
-After having had Julia, I was a stay-at-home Mom and experienced the happiest years of my life – I had always loved children and being around Julia and her friends as they were growing up really had a deep impact on me and how I saw my future.
+I was born in Brazil but I have been living in the USA for almost 20 years now.
+Julia, my 12 year old daughter, is going to be in 7th grade at TVDS this year.
+My background is in Engineering and Marketing, but after having had Julia, I was a stay-at-home Mom and experienced the happiest years of my life – I had always loved children and being around Julia and her friends as they were growing up really had a deep impact on me and how I saw my future.
 When Julia started Kindergarten, I wanted to go back to work, but I wanted a career change, and a job that would be truly meaningful to me.
 I wanted to be a teacher!
 I worked for one year as a Math Resources teacher at Kennedy Elementary school (teaching children from Kindergarten through 4th grade) and then, I started my Masters in Montessori Education.
 I graduated and did a one-year internship both at Terra Verde with Lindsay Berryhill, as well as at Westminster, in Oklahoma City.
-This is going to be my 3rd year as a Kindergarten teacher.
+This is going to be my 5th year as a Kindergarten teacher.
 I can’t wait for another fantastic year!!!

 In her book “Raising Happiness”, Christine Carter writes: “We are lucky to be engaged in this business of Raising Happiness.
 This work is not trivial; it is the foundation for a better world.
 We are lucky to have the opportunity to teach kids the skills they need to be kind and compassionate, confident and emotionally intelligent, socially connected and loving.
 What the world needs now is more of these children, these people.
 This is the way that our society and civilization will grow stronger and become more peaceful.”